Royal Commission Chair farewells outgoing Executive Director

 “Mervin has helped build a solid foundation at the Commission, and he has been an advocate for some of our country’s most vulnerable people.
 This important work will continue to be led by Commissioners and a new soon-to-be-announced interim Executive Director,” she said.

-“The Abuse in Care Royal Commission is well positioned to deliver the rest of the Inquiry and I am very confident that Commissioners and Inquiry staff will be able to lead our work to a successful conclusion in 2023,” said Mr Singham.
+“The Abuse in Care Royal Commission is well positioned to deliver the rest of the Inquiry and I am very confident that Commissioners and Inquiry staff will be able to lead our work to a successful conclusion in 2023,” [Updated - the final report is now due 28 March 2024] said Mr Singham.

 An interim Executive Director at the Commission will be announced in the coming days.